EIG-Research/EIG-Great-Transfer-Mation/README.md

 ***

 This repository includes the data and necessary code to support EIG's analysis, The Great “Transfer”-mation.
-You can find the interactive webpage here [link](ADD LINK HERE) and the full draft here [link](ADD LINK HERE).
+You can find the interactive webpage [here]([ADD LINK HERE](https://eig.org/great-transfermation) and the full draft [here](https://eig.org/wp-content/uploads/2024/09/Great-Transfermation.pdf).

 All links are current at the time of publication.